LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Player: Left.

 - Allisee's grandmother.
-- Mythical figure, who has re-incarnate hundreds of times and found their love in every lifetime.
+- A mythical figure who has re-incarnate hundreds of times and found their love in every lifetime.
 - Allisee currently possesses half of her soul.

 ## Z.